b-p-code/grammar-to-parser/README.txt

 Format:
     follow whitespace EXACTLY
-    (words which begin with uppercase are terminals) Show the grammar rule, but list the first sets for each rule Nonterminal -> (terminal terminal) Nonterminal terminal | (terminal) terminal
+    (words which begin with uppercase are terminals - use the empty keyword for epsilon) Show the grammar rule, but list the first sets for each rule in the beginning Nonterminal -> terminal terminal - Nonterminal terminal | terminal - terminal

 Compilation:
     To compile, use the 'make' command along with the provided Makefile in the project directory